-The primary benefit of back squats is strength progression of the lower body.
+The primary benefit of back squats is the strength progression of the lower body.

-This move is primarily for strengthening all the main lower muscles including the quads, hamstrings, glutes, and lower back.
+According to a study published on Research Gate, this move is primarily for strengthening all the main lower muscles, including the quads, hamstrings, glutes, and lower back .

-It also tends to be a relatively comfortable lift for most people to perform, therefore almost everyone can perform it successfully.
+It also tends to be a relatively comfortable lift for most people to perform, so almost everyone can perform it successfully.

-The level of flexibility required for this is moderate as one does still need to be sure to go all the way down to reap full benefits.
-Many people will ‘cheat’ this exercise by only squatting to parallel.
+The level of flexibility required for this is moderate, as one still needs to be sure to go all the way down to reap the full benefits.
+Many people will ‘cheat’ this exercise by only squatting in parallel.